 In September 2019, the Company used part of the net proceeds from the issuance of the 2025 Notes to repurchase a portion of the 2023 Notes, which consisted of a repurchase of \$224.4 million aggregate principal amount of the 2023 Notes in privately-negotiated transactions, for aggregate consideration of \$604.8 million, consisting of approximately \$224.4 million in cash and approximately 3.0 million shares of Class A common stock (First Partial Repurchase of 2023 Notes).
 The \$604.8 million in aggregate consideration was allocated between the debt and equity components in the amounts of \$197.7 million and \$407.1 million respectively, using an effective interest rate of 4.00% to determine the fair value of the liability component.
-As of the repurchase date, the carrying value of the notes subject to the First Partial Repurchase of 2023 Notes resulted in a \$14.6 million loss on early debt extinguishment in fiscal 2020, of which \$3.8 million consisted of unamortized debt issuance costs.
+As of the repurchase date, the carrying value of the notes subject to the First Partial Repurchase of 2023 Notes, net of unamortized debt discount and issuance costs, was \$183.1 million.
+The First Partial Repurchase of 2023 Notes resulted in a \$14.6 million loss on early debt extinguishment during the three and nine months ended October 31, 2019, of which \$3.8 million consisted of unamortized debt issuance costs.

 In June 2020, the Company used part of the net proceeds from the issuance of the 2026 Notes to repurchase a portion of the 2023 Notes, which consisted of a repurchase of \$69.9 million aggregate principal amount of the 2023 Notes in privately-negotiated transactions, for aggregate consideration of \$260.5 million, consisting of approximately \$0.2 million in cash and approximately 1.4 million shares of Class A common stock (Second Partial Repurchase of 2023 Notes, and together with the First Partial Repurchase of 2023 Notes, the 2023 Notes Partial Repurchases).
 The \$260.5 million in aggregate consideration was allocated between the debt and equity components in the amounts of \$61.8 million and \$198.7 million respectively, using an effective interest rate of 4.90% to determine the fair value of the liability component.
 As of the repurchase date, the carrying value of the notes subject to the Second Partial Repurchase of 2023 Notes, net of unamortized debt discount and issuance costs, was \$59.6 million.
-The Second Partial Repurchase of 2023 Notes resulted in a \$2.2 million loss on early debt extinguishment in fiscal 2021, of which \$1.0 million consisted of unamortized debt issuance costs.
+The Second Partial Repurchase of 2023 Notes resulted in a \$2.2 million loss on early debt extinguishment during the nine months ended October 31, 2020, of which \$1.0 million consisted of unamortized debt issuance costs.

 The interest rates used in the 2023 Notes Partial Repurchases were based on the income and market based approaches used to determine the effective interest rate of the 2025 Notes and 2026 Notes, adjusted for the remaining tenor of the 2023 Notes.
-As of July 31, 2020, \$50.7 million of principal remained outstanding on the 2023 Notes.
+As of October 31, 2020, \$40.2 million of principal remained outstanding on the 2023 Notes.